hubmannj/NWTK-Cheatsheet/Cisco.md

 | Auto/Desirable        | **Channel**     | Desirable      |
 | Auto/On               | **No Channel**  | Auto           |

-Best practise is a desirable Configuration on both sides.
+Best practise is a desirable configuration on both sides.

 ### LACP